ZeshanFayyaz/tucows-exercise-ai/README.md

 - **Pydantic** - schema validation for request and response models
 - **Docker Compose** - setup for reproducible local deployment
 - **Pytest** - unit testing framework to ensure quality and reliability
-- **Controlled action space** – the assistant selects from a predefined set of support actions.
-This guarantees consistent and schema-compliant outputs.
-It makes the system more reliable and integration-ready, while still leaving room to expand the action set over time.

 ---